MrPal28/CodSoft/README.md

-# Number Guessing Game 🎮
+# Student Grade Calculator 📚

-Welcome to the Number Guessing Game!
+Welcome to the Student Grade Calculator!
 This project was developed during my internship at Codsoft Company.
-The game is built in Java and is designed to be both fun and challenging.
+The calculator is built in Java and aims to provide an easy and efficient way to calculate student grades.

 ## Project Highlights

-- 🔢 **Multiple Attempts Feature:** Players can enjoy the game multiple times in one session, enhancing the replay value and fun.
+- 📈 **Multiple Calculations Feature:** Calculate grades for multiple students in one session, making it perfect for teachers and educators.
-- 📊 **Dynamic Scoring System:** The game includes a dynamic scoring system that updates based on the player's performance, making each game unique and competitive.
+- 📝 **Detailed Grade Summaries:** Provides a comprehensive summary of each student's performance, including individual scores and overall grades.

 ## Description

-Challenge your intuition with our exciting Number Guessing Game!
-Test your guessing skills, improve with each round, and aim for the highest score.
-The game is simple yet engaging, perfect for a quick and fun mental exercise.
+Simplify the process of grading with our Student Grade Calculator!
+Whether you're a teacher looking to streamline your workflow or a student wanting to check your scores, this tool is perfect for you.

 ### Features:

-- **Multiple Attempts:** Play multiple times in one session for endless fun.
+- **Multiple Calculations:** Easily calculate grades for multiple students in one session.
-- **Dynamic Scoring:** Earn points based on your performance, making each game unique.
+- **Detailed Summaries:** Get a detailed summary of each student's performance.

-Dive in and see how quickly you can guess the right number!
+Start using the Student Grade Calculator to make grading easier and more efficient!

 ## Future Projects